Calendar-based contraceptive methods: Rhythm method (Knaus–Ogino method)

 To find the estimated length of the pre-ovulatory infertile phase, eighteen (18) is subtracted from the length of the woman's shortest cycle.
 To find the estimated start of the post-ovulatory infertile phase, eleven (11) is subtracted from the length of the woman's longest cycle.
 A woman whose menstrual cycles ranged in length from 30 to 36 days would be estimated to be infertile for the first 11 days of her cycle (30-19=11), to be fertile on days 12–25, and to resume infertility on day 26 (36-10=26).
 When used to avoid pregnancy, such fertility awareness-based methods have a typical-use failure rate of 25% per year.

-Standard Days Method
+Standard days method

-Developed by Georgetown University's Institute for Reproductive Health, the Standard Days Method has a simpler rule set and is more effective than the rhythm method.
+Developed at Georgetown University's Institute for Reproductive Health, the standard days method is a variation of the rhythm method that has a simpler rule set and is more effective than the Knaus–Ogino method.
 A product called CycleBeads was developed alongside the method to help the user keep track of estimated high and low fertility points during her menstrual cycle.
-The Standard Days Method may only be used by women whose cycles are usually between 26 and 32 days in length; it is estimated that between 50% and 60% of women of reproductive age satisfy this condition.
+The standard days method is only effective for women whose cycles are consistently between 26 and 32 days in length; it is estimated that between 50% and 60% of women of reproductive age satisfy this condition.
 In this system: